microdotblog/indie-microblogging/Part 2/Migration.md

 _“The magician takes the ordinary something and makes it into something extraordinary.
 But you wouldn’t clap yet, because making something disappear isn’t enough.
 You have to bring it back.” — The Prestige_

+The more we can use open standards, the more we can avoid being locked in to any specific platform.
+Blogging tools will always have some support for importing and exporting posts.

-Micro.blog can import from WordPress, Medium, Tumblr, Ghost, and Markdown files.
+Micro.blog can import from WordPress, Medium, Tumblr, Ghost, Substack, Write.as, Twitter, and Markdown files.
 To upload a file from one of those platforms, go to Micro.blog on the web and click Posts → “…” → Import.

 When importing, Micro.blog will create new blog posts from the posts in the import file.
 If there are any `img` references in the HTML for those posts, Micro.blog will also attempt to download those images and store them on Micro.blog.
 It will then update the HTML to use the new URL for the image on Micro.blog.